karrla/gitbook/new_releases.md

 These release notes start in May 2016 - Present

-More details or to view other release history please see: https://github.com/toladata
+More details or to view other release history please see find us on GitHub: https://github.com/toladata